Inqita

 Support for Inqita users.

-Find answers, send feedback, or share an Automation Health report when a phone does not apply a mode as expected.
+Find answers, send feedback, or share an App Health report when a phone does not apply a mode as expected.